pp3times/zmk-config-drift-v3-editor/README.md

 >[!Note]
->It is a revision of the [Original Drift Keyboard](https://github.com/Timception/Drift) using Vial-QMK firmware.\
+>It is a revision of the [Original Drift Keyboard](https://github.com/Timception/Drift) using Vial-QMK firmware.
->The frame and outer parts of the previous version will all fit on this version as all the screw holes are in the same positions.\
+>The frame and outer parts of the previous version will all fit on this version as all the screw holes are in the same positions.
 >However, the PCB is slightly expanded around the microcontroller area due to it being more populated.

 You can see more actual builds [-=HERE=-](https://www.instagram.com/majin_keyboards)

-Very much made possible by the help of [Friction](https://github.com/friction07), Thank you so much, this would not be possible without your generosity!
+Very much made possible by the help of [Friction](https://github.com/friction07).
+Thank you so much, this would not be possible without your generosity!